 Pivovar Narodni is located at Národní 8, 110 00 Nové Město, Czechia.

 Everybody knows that Prague is famous for its beer.
 Wanting to show us another side of the multi-cultural city and knowing that we’ve been known to travel for wine, Charlie included a beverage break at the eclectically designed Vinarna U Sudu so that we could sip glasses of young wine on the wine bar’s outdoor patio.
 High in alcohol but low in price, the three glasses cost a total of 60 Koruna (approximately $3 USD).

 Vinárna U Sudu is located at Vodičkova 677/10, 110 00 Nové Město, Czechia.

 Stop 6 – Pastacaffé

 Racing to the end of our grand tour, we were fading fast and had two choices – take a nap or drink more coffee.
-Once we decided on option two, Charlie knew exactly where to go – Pastacaffé for Lamborghini coffee drinks.
+Since experiencing Prague’s coffee scene is one of the best things to do in the Czech Republic, we opted for option two and Charlie knew exactly where to go – Pastacaffé for Lamborghini coffee drinks.
 This stop was our introduction to coffee beans sourced from Tonino Lamborghini, a member of the family famous for its Emilia Romagna sports car company.
 It was a good choice.
 After drinking artfully decorated espresso drinks, we hit the accelerator and headed full steam ahead for dessert.

 Pastacaffé has two locations.
 We stopped at the one located at Vodičkova 676/8, 110 00 Nové Město, Czechia.